jonn1723/jonn1723.github.io/_posts/2023-10-30-Credit-Card-Approval-Prediction-using-Machine-Learning-Classifiers.md

 The feature importance looks relatively similar when cross-referencing our Decision Tree model with XGBoost meaning that "PriorDefault" and "Employed" likely contribute most to the approval algorithm.

+Logistic regression is generally a simpler and more interpretable model with fewer hyperparameters to tune, making it less prone to overfitting.
+This model is commonly used for binary classification problems